sipcapture/awesome-hep/README.md

 ### Full-Stack Applications
 * [HOMER](http://github.com/sipcapture/homer) - HOMER is a robust, carrier-grade, scalable SIP Capture system and VoiP Monitoring Application based on HEP/EEP encapsulation, ready to process & store insane amounts of signaling, logs and statistics with instant indexing, search, end-to-end analysis and protocol drill-down capabilities, built on top of OpenSIPS or Kamailio as Capture Servers.
-* [HEPIC](http://hepic.tel) - HEPIC is a stand-alone HEP/EEP centric real-time packet capture framework, with protocol agnostic indexing and highly-scalable correlation, media and customization capabilities for advanced usage and integrations with 3rd party VoIP/RTC platforms and services.
+* [HEPIC](http://hepic.tel) - HEPIC is a stand-alone HEP/EEP centric real-time packet capture framework, with protocol agnostic indexing and highly-scalable correlation, media analytics, exporting and customization capabilities for advanced usage and integrations with 3rd party VoIP/RTC platforms and services.

 ### Server Applications
 * [OpenSIPS](https://opensips.org) - OpenSIPS is a GPL implementation of a multi-functionality SIP Server with deep HEP support providing Server, [Client](http://www.opensips.org/html/docs/modules/2.2.x/siptrace.html) and [Switch/Proxy](https://github.com/sipcapture/homer/wiki/Examples%3A-opensips-hepswitch) features to forge and manipulate HEP packets.